Most Frequently asked Database Interview Questions and answers:

 SELECT * from employee LEFT OUTER JOIN employee_info on (employee.EmpID = employee_info.EmpID);

 c) Outer/Full JOIN: Full JOIN return results in combining the result of both the Left JOIN and Right JOIN.

 SELECT * from employee FULL OUTER JOIN employee_info on (employee.EmpID = employee_info.EmpID);

 Q #38) What do you understand by ‘Atomicity’ and ‘Aggregation’?

-Ans: Atomicity is the condition where either all the actions of the transaction are performed or none.
-This means, when there is an incomplete transaction, database management system itself will undo the effects done by the incomplete transaction.
+Answer: Atomicity is the condition where either all the actions of the transaction are performed or none.
+This means, when there is an incomplete transaction, the database management system itself will undo the effects done by the incomplete transaction.